 Mix the simple, healthy ingredients up in a bowl, then leave it for 15 minutes (or more .. who's counting?) while you go off and make the beds, pack the kid's lunch or have a quick shower.
 Come back, and as if by magic, your breakfast is ready.

-It's perfect for oatmeal lovers who don't want a hot breakfast, and perfect for anyone who always forgets to make overnight oats the night before ...
+Like my Apple Baked Oatmeal, it's perfect for oatmeal lovers who don't want a hot breakfast, and perfect for anyone who always forgets to make overnight oats the night before ...
 I'm totally looking at myself here.

 This is a no-fuss, super creamy, hearty bowl of lightly sweet, heavily topped, oat-y comfort that is super nutritious, tastes amazing and works around your crazy morning routine, while also keeping your love of all things oatmeal going throughout the year.